czhangy/UCLA-CS-Electives/Tech-Breadth/ENGR-111/notes.md

     - Total change must be zero since the beginning and ending numbers must add up to `100%`
     - In this form, financial statements are relatively easy to read and compare
   - Common-Size Income Statements
-    - Net income - the bottom line, as define as total revenues minus total expenses
+    - Net income - the bottom line, defined as total revenue minus total expenses
       - Reflects differences in a firm's capital structure and taxes as well as operating income
       - Interest expense and taxes are subtracted from operating income in computing net income
       - Shareholders look closely at net income because dividend payout and retained earnings are closely related to net income